Robert and Ellen Thompson Working Families Scholarship

 Honors students must live in an Honors hall so long as they are required to live on campus; but the Honors program does not require students to live on campus beyond the requirements of the University.

 Honors students who volunteer to live on campus when they are not so required can take advantage of the University's housing incentives.
 East Campus Suites and Campus Apartments including Residence Hall Apartments do not qualify for this incentive.
-Please check the Stay On incentive information on the Residential Life website for more information on the incentives, and the Housing contract for information on who is required to live on campus.
+Contact the Office of Housing and Residence Life to find out how much you can save.
+Please check the Housing contract for information on who is required to live on campus.

 Questions regarding these scholarships may directed to email@example.com.
 For future questions about Federal Financial Aid, please visit the Financial Aid pages, linked below: